Colin Kelly (American football)

-Colin Kelly (born December 29, 1989) is a professional gridiron football offensive tackle for the Seattle Sea Dragons of the XFL.
+Colin Kelly (born December 29, 1989) is a professional gridiron football offensive tackle who is a free agent.
+He most recently played for the Saskatchewan Roughriders of the Canadian Football League (CFL).
 He played college football at Oregon State.
 He was signed by the Kansas City Chiefs as an undrafted free agent in 2013.
-He has also been a member of the San Francisco 49ers, Chicago Bears and Jacksonville Jaguars in the NFL, and the Ottawa Redblacks and Edmonton Elks in the CFL.
+He has also been a member of the San Francisco 49ers, Chicago Bears and Jacksonville Jaguars in the National Football League (NFL), the Ottawa Redblacks and Edmonton Elks in the CFL, and the Seattle Sea Dragons of the XFL.

 College career

 Kelly attended Oregon State University and played for the Oregon State Beavers football program beginning in 2008.
 After redshirting his freshman year in 2008, Kelly played in 12 games for Oregon State, with the majority of his playing time coming on special teams.
 In 2010, Kelly played in 11 games on special teams and as a back-up tackle.
 Between his junior and senior seasons from 2011 to 2012, Kelly started 25 straight games at right tackle for the Beavers.